maxmustermann1234/MinusPod/README.md

 Multi-pass increases processing time and API costs but catches more ads.

+### Sliding Window Processing

+For long episodes, transcripts are processed in overlapping 10-minute windows:

+- **Window Size** - 10 minutes of transcript per API call
+- **Overlap** - 3 minutes between windows ensures ads at boundaries aren't missed
+- **Deduplication** - Ads detected in multiple windows are automatically merged

+This approach ensures consistent detection quality regardless of episode length.
+A 60-minute episode is processed as 9 overlapping windows, with any duplicate detections combined into a single ad marker.

 ## Requirements

 - Docker with NVIDIA GPU support (for Whisper)